 2. Keep Active – Keeping yourself mobile and physically active can help reduce the risk of falls exponentially, and, should you fall, can help reduce the risk of serious injury.
 Of course, aside from day-to-day mobility, you should get an ok from your doctor regarding physical exercise, but options such as swimming and water workouts for example are a great option for gentle yet thorough exercise.
 Your doctor may also suggest visiting a physical therapist.
 Working with a physical therapist will help you strengthen weakened muscles through stretching exercises, as well as develop an exercise routine best suited to your physical needs.

-3. Sensible Shoes – This may seem like an obvious choice but wearing well-fitting shoes with ‘grippy’ non-slip soles is a must when it comes to fall prevention, particularly if your home has lots of wooden, tiled, or non-carpeted floors.
-If you like wearing slippers around your home, opt for slippers which fit around your foot like a shoe, and not those with an open ‘floppy’ back.
+3. Wear Sensible Shoes – This may seem like an obvious choice but wearing well-fitting shoes with ‘grippy’ non-slip soles is a must when it comes to fall prevention, particularly if your home has lots of wooden, tiled, or non-carpeted floors.
+If you like wearing slippers around your home, opt for slippers that fit around your foot like a shoe, and not those with an open ‘floppy’ back.

 4. Reduce Clutter/Home Hazards – Assess your home for trip hazards.
 Try to keep floor spaces as clear as possible, and ensure carpets and rugs are properly secured.